kriszyp/promised-io/README.md

 Promised-IO is a cross-platform package for asynchronous promise-based IO.
-Promises provide a simple robust mechanism asynchronicity with separation of concerns by encapsulating eventual completion of an operation with side effect free callback registration separate from call invocation.
+Promises provide a simple robust mechanism for asynchronicity with separation of concerns by encapsulating eventual completion of an operation with side effect free callback registration separate from call invocation.
 Promised-IO provides cross-platform file, HTTP, and system interaction with promises for asynchronous operations.